-We have made numerous changes throughout our organization and have taken significant other actions to reinforce the importance of a strong control environment, including training and other steps designed to strengthen and enhance our control culture.
+We have made numerous changes throughout our organization and have taken significant other actions to reinforce the importance of a strong control environment, including enhancing our documentation related to our business processes, global on-site and group training and other steps designed to strengthen and enhance our control culture.
+We are also in the final steps of enhancing our Code of Conduct and have implemented web-based technology to allow our employees an additional method to report concerns regarding potential violations of our Code of Conduct, policies or applicable laws and regulations.